 Financial accountants cannot just guess numbers on the balance sheet, income statement, or cash flow statements.
 In other words, a company should have a level playing field so that people reading the reports can come up with comparisons.

 Certified Public Accountant (CPA)

-That is the professional license given to certified accountants.
-Once an undergraduate passes the board exam, he/she automatically earns such title and eligibility.
-Of courses, an undergraduate must take a certain number of accounting and business-related courses and then complete the Uniform Certified Public Accountant exam.
-The AICPA writes and scores the said test.
+Of course, an undergraduate must take a number of accounting and business-related courses and then complete the Uniform Certified Public Accountant exam.
+The American Institute of Certified Public Accountants (AICPA) writes and scores the test.